Shirral/Roll4/README.md

 ![list item card](roll4app/static/readme/itemcard.gif "List item card.")

 * **Roll die functionality:** Allows the user to pick a random item from the list.
-The number rolled will be shown underneath the "DIE ROLL!" section and the corresponding card will be highlighted.
+The number rolled will be shown underneath the "ROLL DIE!" section and the corresponding card will be highlighted.

 ![die rolling](roll4app/static/readme/rolldie.gif "Roll die functionality.")